KumaraDev/MysticEcho---AI-Audiobook/replit.md

 4. **AI Enhancement**: Content can be processed through OpenAI for improvements
 5. **Auto-save**: Editor automatically saves content to prevent data loss
 6. **Version Control**: Significant changes create new project versions
+7. **Audio Generation**: Text-to-speech conversion using OpenAI API (ready for implementation)
+8. **Chapter Management**: Automatic chapter detection and organization
+9. **Audio Preview**: Listen to generated audiobook content
+10. **Export & Download**: Package audiobook in various formats
-7. **Cloud Backup**: Projects are backed up to Wasabi cloud storage
+11. **Cloud Backup**: Projects are backed up to Wasabi cloud storage
-8. **Project Management**: Dashboard provides overview and project status tracking
+12. **Project Management**: Dashboard provides overview and project status tracking

+## Audiobook Creation Workflow

+The platform now includes a complete audiobook creation workflow that guides users through:

+1. **✓ Write & Edit**: Complete manuscript with AI assistance and auto-save
+2. **Generate Audio**: Convert text to professional speech using OpenAI TTS
+3. **Organize Chapters**: Automatic chapter detection and management
+4. **Preview & Review**: Listen to generated audio content
+5. **Export & Download**: Get final audiobook in MP3 and other formats

+Each step is accessible from the editor's "Next Steps" sidebar, providing a clear path from manuscript to finished audiobook.

 ## External Dependencies